tincerti/council_experiment/README.md

 %%%%% Results in the Online Appendix only start here %%%%%

+a1. descriptive_stats.R
+- Calculates descriptive statistics included in the appendix.
+- Creates Table A1: balance table confirmed renters vs. non-confirmed renters
+- Creates Table A2: Balance tables renters with emails vs. those without
+- Creates Figure A1: Change in housing net worth by age and income percentile

-a1. examine_random_assignment.R
+a2. examine_random_assignment.R
 - Examines the random assignments, provides summary statistics, and creates balance tables.
+- Creates Table A3: Covariate balance and difference in means test: treatment vs. placebo
+- Creates Table A4: Covariate balance across all treatment groups

-a2. differential_compliance.R
+a3. differential_compliance.R
 - Conducts checks for differential compliance by treatment group.

 ### Data Files (relative path "~/data")